-9.14.2 THE CV TRACK
+9.13.2 THE CV TRACK

 The CV track is used for controlling external equipment capable of receiving CV/Gate signals.
-To edit the CV track, press [CV] track key.
-Depending on the CV type chosen in the CV CONFIG menu, the available parameters will change.
-A CV track contains eight PARAMETER pages:
+To edit the CV track, press [TRACK] key 6.
+A CV track contains six PARAMETER pages:

 CV A controls the signal sent from the CV A output.